 Fish deaths in the Macquarie river near Wellington, Dubbo and below Warren and in Cudgegong River in January/early February 2020 as a result of short sharp rises in river levels from local storm events.

-Recent downstream inflows in early 2020 to May have secured critical supplies for 24 months.
+Inflows in first half of 2020 have secured critical supplies for 24 months.

-Lifting of some restrictions on suspended carryover water are under consideration.
+Lifting of remaining restrictions on suspended carryover water are under consideration.

 Stage 2 recovering water de-escalated from Stage 3 severe on 23 March 2020.